 Sam's story with 'Street Team'

-Below we hear from, Sam Akokhia, (taking part in some coaching in the picture above, on the right) who became involved with C4C when the charity delieverd a 'Street20' session in Portland prison.
+Below we hear from, Sam Akokhia, (taking part in some coaching in the picture above, on the right) who became involved with C4C when the charity delieverd a 'Street20' session in Portland prison (this interview was done in 2011).

 He tells us what being involved with 'Street Team' and C4C means to him: